 Reports show that in December 2020, there were 337,410 South Sudanese refugees in Gambella and 51,777 Eritrean refugees in Afar.
 Increasing number of refugees coupled with limited livelihood opportunities and limited resources by WFP and UNHCR makes it difficult for the UN and the Ethiopian government to provide adequate humanitarian assistance to the refugees and host communities.

-Additionally, a significant number of IDPs reside in Bale zone, Oromia region.
-The IDPs were displaced from Oromia/Somali border areas due to ethnic disputes that started in 2017 and erupted again in 2020.
+Additionally, a substantial number of internally displaced Ethiopians reside in Bale zone, Oromia region.
+The IDPs (Internally Displaced People) fled from Oromia/Somali border areas due to ethnic disputes that started in 2017 and erupted again in 2020.
 Likewise, the ongoing conflict in Tigray Region has resulted in the displacement of people from Tigray region as well as bordering districts in Afar.

 About the project